msirringhaus/obs_chat_bot/README.md

 user = "botname"
 password = "bot_password"
 homeserver_url = "https://your.matrix-homeserver.com"
+# Only opensuse.org and suse.de supported at the moment
+backends = ["opensuse.org", "suse.de"]

 # Optional: Bot only interprets messages starting with this prefix
 prefix = "obsbot:"
 ```